 This practice has changed the quality of my life in so many ways that it is hard to list them all, let alone effectively describe them.
-For starters, as someone who suffered with intense anxiety and panic attacks for most of my life, I now live nearly anxiety free, and TM is one of the key ingredients to that major shift.
+For starters, as someone who suffered from intense anxiety and panic attacks for most of my life, I now live nearly anxiety-free, and TM is one of the key ingredients to that major shift.

 OK, for starters, Yoda practices TM.

 Seriously, Star Wars creator George Lucas is a long-time practitioner of TM and [it is said that] he based the Jedi Master character on Maharishi Mahesh Yogi, the man who left the Himalayas in 1958 to bring this ancient and much-needed practice to the modern western world.
 The same man who taught my teacher, Harry Martinian, TM in NYC in 1968.

 A certain band from Liverpool also studied with Maharishi and practice TM.
 In fact, Paul and Ringo still travel the world with the David Lynch Foundation raising awareness and resources to teach children and veterans the method.

 Besides the foundation, David Lynch has also put out a wonderful book called Catching The Big Fish: Meditation, Consciousness and Creativity— which I highly recommend!

 Then the list continued with filmmakers like Clint Eastwood and Martin Scorsese who have apparently been meditating for decades!

 TM seems to help the funniest people be funny as well!
 Russell Brand has spoken at length about how the method has helped him tremendously as an artist and recovering addict.
 Here is a great video clip